 Voices

-The story of White Jade, World Vision’s first sponsored child
+The story of White Jade: The girl who inspired World Vision’s child sponsorship

 While the story of Christ’s life, death, and resurrection is the greatest story ever told, I would like to tell you another true story about a little girl God used to change one man’s vision and, consequently, the reality of life for millions of people around the world.

-At World Vision, we call her by her English name, White Jade, and she was World Vision’s first sponsored child.
+At World Vision, we call her by her English name, White Jade, and she was the inspiration for what would eventually become World Vision’s child sponsorship.

 The story of White Jade